inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 This sql will generate this dataflow as displayed on the lineage tab:<br>
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/17448c8a-d5cc-4f42-abe1-2ab473f25233" width="350" height="auto">

-RUNNING A MODEL
-- `dbt run --select file_name` to run a particular file
-- `dbt run` to run all files in a folder

 `STEP 5` Expand the stg_green_tripdata model
 Define the data types and rename columns.